-The demand for biodegradable packaging has taken off in the last few years and a growing number of businesses are sending out your takeout in bio plastic packaging.
+The demand for biodegradable packaging has taken off and a growing number of restaurants are sending out your takeout in bio plastic packaging.
 But what is this stuff that looks like plastic, feels like plastic, yet isn’t plastic?

 Compostable plastic is plastic that can undergo a full decomposition as part of an industrial compost program.
 It must break down into carbon dioxide, water and biomass at the same rate as cellulose (paper) without leaving any trace of toxic residue.

 Biodegradable plastic on the other hand is plastic which will biodegrade naturally from bacteria or fungi.
 There is no requirement for the plastic to leave no trace of toxic residue nor is there a limit on the time it may take to fully break down.

 How is biopolastic different than regular plastic or Styrofoam?

 Both plastic and Styrofoam are petroleum based products which, when discarded, can take hundreds of years to degrade and has the potential to leak toxic residue into ground water.